FilipKotar/Dynamic-Investment-Blueprint/README.md

 ## PART 1: Data Migration

 **Procedure**
-- This process lays the foundation of the whole script.
+- This process *lays the foundation* of the whole script.
 Any stock attributes we would like to work with will be migration to our main dataframe.
+(Stock attributes are defined in the *'Attribute Bank Directory'* below)

 <p align="center">
   <a href="https://imggmi.com" target="_blank"><img src="https://cdn1.imggmi.com/uploads/2019/9/25/3bd3a49cef4555519f635f80328359fc-full.png" border="0"/></a>